Branchland man charged with DUI causing death

-HUNTINGTON — A Branchland, West Virginia, man was arrested Tuesday and charged with driving under the influence of alcohol, which caused the death of another Lincoln County man after the vehicle they were in crashed Saturday morning on Davis Creek Road.
+HUNTINGTON — A Branchland, West Virginia, man has been arrested and charged with driving under the influence of alcohol, which caused the death of another Lincoln County man after the vehicle they were in crashed Saturday morning on Davis Creek Road.

 Chandler J. Midkiff, 21, is charged with felony DUI causing death.
 He was arraigned Wednesday in Cabell County Magistrate Court and released after posting bond.